Singularity-tutorial/Singularity-tutorial.github.io/README.md

                 ||     ||
 ```

-We're making progress, but we are now receiving a warning from perl.
+We're making progress, you may receive a warning from perl like the one above.
 However, before we tackle that, let's think some more about the `$PATH` variable.

 We changed our path in this session, but those changes will disappear as soon as we exit the container just like they will when you exit any other shell.
 To make the changes permanent we should add them to the definition file and re-bootstrap the container.
 We'll do that in a minute.